Nikhil-Patil-RI/website-generator/README.md

 #### `repo_setup`

-Setup a new repository for a website project.
+Setup a new repository for a website project and clone it locally.

 **Parameters:**
 - `project_name` (string, required): Name of the project and GitHub repository